svijaykoushik/device-capabilities.js/README.md

 10. Firefox OS

 ### Feature Detection
-The library has the ability to detect the following features supported by the browser and the device.
+The library has the ability to detect the following api features supported by the browser and the device.

 1. HTML5 Local storage
 2. HTML5 Canvas
-3. Touch sensor
+3. Touch sensor api
-4. Geolocation sensor
+4. Geolocation sensor api
-5. Motion sensor
+5. Motion sensor api
-6. Orientation sensor
+6. Orientation sensor api
-7. Ambient light sensor
+7. Ambient light sensor api

 ## Usage
 First, Download the device-capabilites.js library and include it in the html file